danielfoutz/beemovie/README.md

 # bmovie
-This is a python script (and executable program) that generates infinite copies of the Bee Movie script to the location where the script is opened.
-On my system it generates about 9,000 files per minute (500 mb) or 30gb/hr.
+This is a python script (and executable program) that generates infinite copies of the Bee Movie script to the location where it is opened.
+On my system (non SSD) it generates about 9,000 files per minute (500 mb) or 30gb/hr.
 Please do not use this program to trick your friends and fill their hard drives with copies of the Bee Movie script.

 That is not the intention of this program.